 The Casio SA-76 comes in a nice black color, with a brown under side that gives it a nice look.
 The two 1.2 watt speakers sit on opposite ends of the board, with the control interface sandwiched in between.
 The makers of this mini keyboard at Casio have managed to fit a good number of buttons and control onto the interface considering the piano’s small size, but with 100 tones, 50 rhythms and 10 built in songs they are all necessary.
 They have even managed to fit in a competent LC display which isn’t the snazziest of options, but will certainly help the user navigate the keyboard.

-Below, please take a look at a few keyboards that are currently best sellers on Amazon, and compare their features to the SA-76:
+Below, please take a look at a few keyboards that are currently best sellers online, and compare their features to the SA-76: